 - Platelets, which help the blood clot

 A stem cell or bone marrow transplant is a procedure for patients whose bone marrow does not produce healthy stem cells.
 Certain diseases (and sometimes treatments for diseases) can damage a person’s stem cells.
-Transplantation, which replaces the damaged stem cells with healthy, functional stem cells, can be one of two types:
+Transplantation, which replaces the damaged stem cells with healthy, functional stem cells, can be one of two types: autologous or allogeneic.

-- Autologous, using your own cells
+Allogeneic Transplant - using your own cells

-- Allogeneic, using a donor’s cells
+Autologous Transplant - using a donor’s cells for transplant

 Once considered an experimental treatment, it is now a standard of care for patients with certain types of cancer and blood disorders, including:

 - Myelodysplastic syndromes

 CAR-T cell clinical trials are ongoing in the U.S. and commercially approved treatment is available.

 - Experienced team: Our physicians have decades of experience performing transplantation procedures, making us one of the top transplantation teams in the region.
 We translate the latest research into results, leading to improved techniques and outcomes.
 We combine our experience with the expert team at MedStar Georgetown’s Lombardi Comprehensive Cancer Center, the only National Cancer Institute-designated cancer center in the Washington, D.C., region.